 - Inductive sensors: These sensors can only detect metal targets with the help of an electromagnetic field.

-Applications of proximity sensor
+Applications of proximity sensors in iot solutions development

 - Blind stick